supervisely-ecosystem/collection-tracking/README.md

 One challenge is to make it possible for everyone to train and apply SOTA Deep Learning models directly from the Web Browser.
 To address it, we introduce an open sourced Supervisely Agent.
 All you need to do is to execute a single command on your machine with the GPU that installs the Agent.
 After that, you keep working in the browser and all the GPU related computations will be performed on the connected machine(s).

-# 🎉 Apps Collection for tracking
+# 🎉 Apps Collection for Tracking

 To learn more about how to use every app, please go to app's readme page (links are provided).
 Just add the apps to your team to start using them.